MaastrichtU-IDS/doap-workshop/README.md

 #### Task 1: Fill in the DOAP form [3 min]

-Go to this website and complete the https://maastrichtu-ids.github.io/projects/create-doap.
+Go to IDS Dashboard and complete the [form](https://maastrichtu-ids.github.io/projects/create-doap).

 ---